Simultaneous recovery of a sparse topology and the admittance of an electrical network: Algorithm for sparse network recovery

 Our approach to solve Problem \ref{pr2} consists in the application of Algorithm \ref{selfhealing}.
-The algorithm starts by fitting an electrical network $\Gamma =(N,E(K_n),w)$ from the data set $\Omega$ and the topology $K_n=(N,E(K_n))$.
-In order to get this first network, we construct $\mathcal{M}_{E(K_n)}(\Omega)$, and we get the vector of parameters $w$ computing $\parameter\_estimation (E(K_n),\Omega)$.
-Then, our goal is to perform a sparsification of the current network followed by a parameter estimation on the sparse approximation, as stated in the paragraph above, looking for a network with less edges than the current one, and with a $\rms $ below the input tolerance $\tol $.
+The algorithm starts by fitting a network $\Gamma =\network\_recovery (E,\bm u,\bm s)$ solving Problem \ref{fijo} with the data pair $(\bm u,\bm s)$ and the set of edges $E$.
+Then, our goal is to perform a sparsification of $\Gamma$, $\Gamma'= \Sparsify (\Gamma,\epsilon)$, followed by a recovery of another network $\Gamma''$ solving Problem \ref{fijo} with the set of edges of the sparse approximation, $E(\Gamma')$, as in the paragraph above, looking for a network with less edges than the current one, and with a $\rms $ below the input tolerance $\tol $.

 We do not know which choices of $\epsilon$ can lead us to a network with these characteristics, so we use a procedure of exploration to let Algorithm \ref{selfhealing} find suitable values of $\epsilon$.
 We start the algorithm with an initial input value of $\epsilon$, and we do an iterative procedure.
-Each iteration begins by checking if $\Gamma'=(N,E',w')= \Sparsify (\Gamma,\epsilon)$ has less edges than the current network $\Gamma$.
+Each iteration begins by checking if $\Gamma'= \Sparsify (\Gamma,\epsilon)$ has less edges than the current network $\Gamma$.
 If this is not the case, there is a high probability, from Theorem \ref{prob}, of $\Gamma'$ being a sparse approximation so close to $\Gamma$ that it has the same set of edges, so we increase the value of $\epsilon$ multiplying it by the input parameter $\psi>1$, and we finish the iteration.
 In this way, in the next iteration the number of edges sampled in $\Sparsify$ will be lower than in the previous one, increasing the probability of getting sparse approximations with less edges than $\Gamma$.